Teeth On Implants are safe, comfortable, and durable

 What kind of dental implants can I get?

 Teeth on implants can be a permanent or removable solution.
-Dental implants, such as a dental crown to replace one missing tooth, or All On 4, are permanent, and can only be removed by a dentist.
-Overdentures, or Snap-On teeth, are removable like traditional dentures.
-However, overdentures are secured by two or more implants, so you can feel confident that they will stay in place.
+Dental implants, such as a dental crown to replace one missing tooth, or ‘All-on-4’, are permanent, and can only be removed by a dentist.
+Overdentures, or “Snap-On” teeth, are removable like conventional dentures.
+However, Overdentures are secured by two or more implants, so you can feel confident that they will stay in place.

 A traditional dental implant (other implants currently available today) relies on bone to bond to the metal surface to ensure the implant anchors to (integrates onto) the bone.

-At Smile Corp, we prefer the unique Trabecular Metal implants, because these implants allow your bone to “lock-in” (incorporating onto AND into) the implant in all three dimensions.
+Victor prefers securing teeth to these unique Trabecular Metal implants, because these implants allow your bone to “lock-in” (incorporating onto AND into) the implant in all three dimensions.
+CLICK ON THE VIDEO !

 Only Trabecular Metal material has a porous structure; cancellous bone grows onto the implant’s surface and into the implant as well.